neffo/bing-wallpaper-gnome-extension/README.md

 # GNOME Shell extension - Bing Wallpaper Changer

-Let this simple GNOME shell extension change your wallpaper every day to Microsoft Bing's wallpaper (the image you see when you visit Bing.com).
+Lightweight GNOME shell extension to change your wallpaper every day to Microsoft Bing's wallpaper (the image you see when you visit Bing.com).
 It will also show a notification containing the title and the explanation of the image.